JGLAHE/AMAS_JGLAHE/README.md

 usage: AMAS <command> [<args>]

 The AMAS commands are:
-  concat      Concatenate input alignments convert     Convert to other file format replicate   Create replicate data sets for phylogenetic jackknife split       Split alignment according to a partitions file summary     Write alignment summary remove      Remove taxa from alignment translate   Translate DNA alignment into protein alignment
+  concat            Concatenate input alignments. convert           Convert to other file format. replicate         Create replicate data sets for phylogenetic jackknife. split             Split alignment according to a partitions file. summary           Write alignment summary. remove            Remove taxa from alignment. translate         Translate DNA alignment into protein alignment. trim              Remove columns from alignment. metapartitions    Runs `split` and concatenates the output.

 Use AMAS <command> -h for help with arguments of the command of interest